Nothing Is Free

 Since May 2024, eBay has blocked all iframes in listing descriptions.
 YouTube embeds are iframes.
 So are Vimeo embeds.
 If you sell on eBay, free video hosting is not just suboptimal, it is broken.
 You literally cannot embed a YouTube or Vimeo player in an eBay listing anymore.

 There are workarounds, like linking to a YouTube video from your listing, but that sends the buyer completely off eBay and into YouTube's ecosystem of ads and suggested content.
 That is even worse than an embedded player with ads.
+See How to Add Video to eBay Listings After the Active Content Ban for compliant alternatives.

 The other gap is audio.
 YouTube requires you to upload a video file.
 If you sell vinyl records, musical instruments, music boxes, or anything where sound matters, you have to create a fake video with a static image just to host an audio clip.
 Vimeo is the same.
 Neither platform has a native audio player because audio-only content does not serve their ad-supported business model.